Public Adjuster Plymouth MN

 Kitchen fires, electrical fires, and wildfires destroy homes and personal property.
 Smoke and soot damage extends far beyond the fire zone, contaminating HVAC systems, walls, and stored items.

 Carriers deny fire claims by alleging maintenance negligence or pre-existing damage.
-We document causation, scope of loss, and contents inventory to enforce full replacement and rebuild settlements under MN §65A.10.
+We document causation, scope of loss, and contents inventory — and invoke Minnesota's Valued Policy Statute (§65A.08) on total losses to enforce full face-amount rebuild settlements.

 Commercial Property Claims